Tameness of actions on finite rank median algebras: Introduction

 \section{Introduction}

 Median algebras serve as a unified framework for diverse structures, from distributive lattices and median graphs to CAT(0) cube complexes and dendrites.
 Our aim is to establish a new link between these geometric objects and the theory of tame dynamical systems.
+This approach provides new cascades of a geometric nature satisfying Sarnak's \textit{M\"obius disjointness conjecture}.